nestjs/docs.nestjs.com/content/graphql/subscriptions.md

 }
 ```

 The `PubSub#publish` method takes a `triggerName` (again, think of this as an event topic name) as the first parameter, and an event payload as the second parameter.
-Note that the subscription, by definition, returns a value and that value has a shape.
+As mentioned, the subscription, by definition, returns a value and that value has a shape.
 Look again at the generated SDL for our `commentAdded` subscription:

 ```graphql
 type Subscription {